-- 2. Accreditation Actions - a.
+- a.
 Accreditation granted without recommendations for a specified interval and with a date for the next visit, calculated from the date of the previous site visit for which accreditation was most recently considered. - b.
 Accreditation granted with recommendations for a specified interval and with a date for the next visit, calculated from the date of the previous site visit for which accreditation was most recently considered.
 The recommendations are not binding on the program, but reflect suggestions for improvement.
 These recommendations may be addressed in subsequent accreditation reports. - c.
 Accreditation granted with specific criteria to be addressed in a Mandatory Progress Report and with date(s) for meeting the requirements where areas in the stated criteria are not fully met.
-The BOR will make a decision regarding the continuation of accreditation status after reviewing the progress report at its next meeting.

-A reasonable timetable is set for fully meeting the criteria and for submitting the required Mandatory Progress Report(s) to the BOR.
+The BOR will decide regarding the continuation of accreditation status after reviewing the progress report at its next meeting. - A reasonable timetable is set for fully meeting the criteria and for submitting the required Mandatory Progress Report(s) to the BOR.
 The time period available for fully meeting the criteria starts on the day that the program is officially notified that it is has not fully met one or more criteria.
-If the full time program is less than one year in length, the program may have no more than 12 months to fully meet the criteria.
-If the full time program may have no more than 12 months to fully meet the the the full time program may have no more than 18 months to fully meet the criteria.
-If the full time program is at least two years in length, the program may have no more than 24 months to fully meet the criteria.
+If the full-time program is less than one year in length, the program may have no more than 12 months to fully meet the criteria.
+If the full-time program is more than one year but less than two years in length, the program may have no more than 18 months to fully meet the criteria.
+If the full-time program is at least two years in length, the program may have no more than 24 months to fully meet the criteria. - d.

-d.
 Accreditation denied (Initial or Continuing Accreditation) indicates that a program has not demonstrated sufficient evidence of meeting the established criteria and is significantly out of compliance with multiple criteria.
 The program director or appropriate institutional representative and appropriate Chief Executive Officer will receive a written statement detailing the reasons for the BOR's action.
 The program director or appropriate institutional representative will also receive notice of the right to appeal.
 Any previous preaccreditation or accreditation status is terminated unless an appeal is instituted.
 If the program decides to appeal the decision of the BOR and gives notice of such intent within the thirty-day limit, all actions by ACME concerning the change in status will be delayed until the end of the appeal process.
 Programs have the right of appeal; see Section IX.
 Appeal Procedure for Denial or Withdrawal of Preaccreditation of Accreditation Status.
 A program denied accreditation may reinitiate the accreditation process at any time.